-Formerly WHEB Ventures PE Fund 3 LP Described as X-Elio in the portfolio listing.
+^{} Formerly WHEB Ventures PE Fund 3 LP

 17. The Company

 The Company is a public limited company (PLC) incorporated in England and Wales, with registered office at One Wood Street, London, EC2V 7WS.
 The Company's principal place of business is 25 Southampton Buildings, London, WC2A 1AL.